 The following Criminal Justice Grants are scored by the Criminal Justice Advisory Committee (CJAC) and supported by the Criminal Justice Planner:

 - Justice Assistance Grant (JAG)

 After the CJAC prioritizes the grant applications and the COG’s governing body approves the priority listings, the COG submits the written priority listings to CJD.
 Based upon the COG’s priority listing, CJD will verify the eligibility, reasonableness and cost effectiveness strategy of the proposed project, and the availability of funding, and will render final funding decisions on these grant applications.
 The COG will notify grantees of any changes in the funding recommendations.

-The Workshops will be held in the training room at the Heart of Texas Council of Governments building 1514 S. New Road, Waco TX.
+The Workshops will be held in the Conference room at the Heart of Texas Council of Governments building 1514 S. New Road, Waco TX.

 It is mandatolry that at least one person from your agency attend one of these workshops if you are planning to apply for a grant.